 - Applied research and evidence- based case studies in the field of impact investment and social enterprises;

 - Eco System- providing an academic professional address for enabling actors and stakeholders such as government, consulting firms, networks and other universities in the region.

-The Academic Center for Impact Investing& Entrepreneurship at the College of Management School of Business Administration has been established two years ago through a partnership with the Dualis Fund and the Edmond de Rothschild Foundation.
+ACTO – the Center for Impact Investing & Entrepreneurship at the School of Business Administration, the College of Management, has been established 4 years ago through a partnership with the Dualis Fund and the Edmond de Rothschild Foundation.

 Hebrew Site: https://www.colman.ac.il/social_investment_center

 The Edmond de Rothschild Foundation works to create a just and prosperous Israeli society by promoting equal opportunities and excellence in higher education.
 As part of the Edmond de Rothschild Foundations global network, our mission is rooted in a legacy of giving, founded on humanism, inclusion, and the pursuit of excellence.

 We identify social challenges and help develop innovative solutions, while building creative partnerships and evaluating results and social impact.
 The Caesarea lands, donated by Baron Edmond de Rothschild, provide the firm economic basis for the work of the Foundation, which advances its mission along two strategic axes: Maximizing higher education for periphery populations and fostering excellence.

 Maximizing higher education – Activities along this axis aim to promote equal opportunities by offering all of Israeli society’s diverse population groups the possibility of attaining higher education and joining the workforce in employment compatible with individual education and skills.

 The Foundation focus on promoting the academic and social fields is through fostering excellence among groundbreaking agents of change.
 The foundation promotes the social impact investment and social business ecosystem in Israel as an innovative arena of social action.